Krarilotus/SHC-Compatible-Castles/README.md

 - full compatibility with the skirmish trail
 - more defense unit spots in the aiv to allow for more versitile aic usage and compatibility
 - at least or more stockpile and armoury space as in vanilla castles

+### UCP-Skirmish-Setup
+Now a 'premature' functional setup with filled up castles from Xander-10-alpha's Evrey Vanilla Fixed Castle set was added to this repository.

+Just run the UCP inside, select your path you want to install to and hit install.
+But be aware that up till now only the first 25 Missions are fully functional with this setup!